hgboldt/WikiTree/README.md

 For full functionality, the following additional components must be installed on your computer.
-Most functions will work without them, however, with these components installed, the gramplet will just show a biography in its formatted form, and not just the raw wiki format.
+Most functions will work without them, however, with these components installed, the gramplet will just show a bio in its formatted form, and not just the raw wiki format.

 1) WebKit2 - https://webkit.org/downloads/